The customer relationship and its management

 Think about what data you need and how you will obtain it cheaply.
 Follow the rules on the collection and use of data, such as the EU GDPR.

-You can collect data from official registers (e.g. the Population Register Centre and Statistics Finland) and from trade target group registers.
+You can collect data from official registers (e.g. the Digital and Population Data Services Agency and Statistics Finland) and from trade target group registers.
 Data is also available with the help of sales promotion campaigns and regular customer initiatives or by asking customers directly.
 Remember that all the data you collect on customers must be for a specified purpose.

 You can divide your customers into groups.
 The division could be based on, for example, the stage of the customer relationship, buying behaviour or the customer’s value and needs.
 Apply different marketing strategies to the various customer groups.